March 2, 2015

 You will pay for four years of college.
 Not one.
 We’re dedicated to helping you know for certain just how much a Sewanee education will cost, in full.
 This year—for the third year in a row—we will guarantee tuition to incoming freshmen.
 If you graduate in four years, your tuition, room, and board will never increase.
 Unless your family income changes (which could affect the amount of financial aid you receive), you’ll know how much four years will cost even before your first year starts.

 If you’ll need assistance paying for Sewanee, you’ll want to apply for need-based financial aid.
 If you qualify for assistance, you’ll get a “package.”

 Your information comes first

 We need to know about your family finances, so we can consider you for all of our financial aid options.
-The FAFSA and the Sewanee Financial Aid Application allow you to submit the information we need.
 Submit your information by March 1, and you’ll be eligible for priority consideration for financial aid.
 Submitting by March 1 not only ensures that you receive your financial aid package as early as possible but also that your package is created while all of our resources are still available.

 After that, we give your academic performance another look

 The level of your academic performance in secondary school—as it compares with the performance of other admitted students—will be considered when determining your financial aid package.

 Information for 2013–2014 coming soon.

 In 2012–2013, we awarded aid to over 72 percent of our entering freshmen.
 And we’re talking really good aid: